Best GPU for Ryzen 7 5800X in 2025 – our top picks tested and reviewed

 For comparison, the RTX 4060 delivered 136, 87, and 39 FPS in the same three resolutions.
 So, while they were neck and neck at 1080p, the RTX 4060 started to lag behind the higher-up in resolution we went.
 This is most likely due to the 8GB VRAM.
 In more demanding titles like Cyberpunk 2077, the B580 delivered 94 FPS at 1080p and 62 FPS at 1440p, while the 4060 trailed behind with 80 and 47 frames, respectively.

-While the output of the RTX 4060 is also good, the B580 can make use of its 12GB VRAM to push 4K and has overall better performance while being more pocket-friendly.
-On top of that, these tests were done natively, meaning AI upscaling technologies weren’t used, so the overall output can be increased significantly.
+While the output of the RTX 4060 is also good, the B580 can utilize its 12GB VRAM to push 4K and offers overall better performance while being more budget-friendly.
+Additionally, these tests were conducted natively, meaning AI upscaling technologies weren’t used, allowing for a significant increase in overall output.

 This is an excellent GPU to pair with the 5800X, especially if you’re operating on a budget and just want to play games.
 If you’ve got other workloads like rendering, then an Nvidia or AMD card would be more suited for you.